Wendyf02/wendyf02.github.io/README.md

 css is in assets- ./assets/css

 Porfortfolio
-Usea Align form boxes from Bootstrap to add images
+Use W3School Bootstrap boxes from templates and Align & add images.

 Contact